DiviyaBhavaani/AI-Powered-IT-Operations-Insights-Dashboard/README.md

-# AI-Powered IT Operations Insights Dashboard
+# AI Powered IT Operations Insights Dashboard

-A GitHub-ready portfolio project that simulates how a CIO Data & AI team could analyze enterprise incident operations data, predict SLA breach risk, and generate AI-assisted operational summaries.

-This repository is designed for **analyst / data / AI internship applications** and is safe to publish because it uses a **fully synthetic dataset**.

----

 ## Project objectives

 This project demonstrates how to:

-- clean and analyze incident-management data
+- clean and analyze incident management data
-- create executive-style metrics and trend views
+- create executive style metrics and trend views
 - predict whether an incident is likely to breach SLA
 - surface operational bottlenecks by category, region, and team
 - generate concise AI-assisted summaries for decision support